- What are Product-Based Companies?

 - Revenue: With the help of the marketing team and expertise, the creator can generate a lump sum of money on the products.

 - High Valuation: With time and performance, the capital of the company increases drastically.
-A company whose initial investment is around 10000$ might value in millions.
+A company whose initial investment is around 10000$ might value in the millions.
 They involve the public through Initial Public Offering(IPO) and let the public be a shareholder in their companies

 - Gamble: The risk involved in these types of companies is high.
 A new product launch may not be successful and deals a lot of loss to the company.